 During harvest, the grapes are all hand sorted, indigenous yeast is used during fermentation and no pumps are used as gravity flow is how the juice is moved into the actual fermentation tanks.
 Their philosophy is to manipulate the wine as little as possible both during fermentation as well as during its aging.
 Attention to detail is key during the winemaking – hand picked French Oak barrels are used and the wines are bottled unfined and unfiltered for maximum flavors.

 Fairchild also makes another wine, the Estate Napa Valley Cabernet Sauvignon.
 This wine differentiates itself from the single vineyard Sigaro in that it is blended with valley floor fruit.
-Visit: www.fairchildwines.com
+For more information or to join their mailing list, visit: www.fairchildwines.com